Meet Ryan Fisher – Olympic triathlete and Atkins brand ambassador

 Funny.
 I think about everything from what I fancy for dinner that night to my plans for the weekend – especially during longer races.

 What’s your pick for post-event nutrition?

-An Atkins LIFT bar for sure.
-I find it tough to eat a full meal after racing, so a bar on-the-go is the perfect way to stave off hunger pangs and give my body the protein it needs for muscle recovery and restoration.
+An Atkins bar or protein shake, for sure.
+I find it tough to eat a full meal after racing, so a high protein bar or shake on-the-go is the perfect way to stave off hunger pangs and give my body the protein it needs for muscle recovery and restoration.

 Any advice for those at the beginning of a sporting career?

-I’d say sometimes you have to forget the pressure to perform from outside and remember why you chose to pursue that sport in the first place – try to hold onto your passion.
+I’d say sometimes you must forget the pressure to perform from outside and remember why you chose to pursue that sport in the first place – try to hold onto your passion.